 As a nation that is export-led and fuelled by global trade, New Zealand businesses increasingly import, export and transact globally in their everyday operations.
 Operating on the global stage presents a variety of challenges for business through the varying legal requirements and regulatory frameworks by jurisdictions across different countries.

 Tompkins Wake is skilled and experienced at helping clients manage cross-border transactions and business operations.
 From agricultural exports, international mergers and acquisitions, joint ventures and financial investment, our team work with our clients who export and transact in over 120 countries globally, many with permanent operations and subsidiaries offshore.

-When it comes to handling foreign law and jurisdictional issues, Tompkins Wake is an exclusive member of First Law International, providing our clients with the comfort of having recognised experts across more than 75 countries worldwide.
-First law International is an Elite Global network (as ranked by Chambers & Partners Global).
+When it comes to handling foreign law and jurisdictional issues, Tompkins Wake is the exclusive New Zealand member of First Law International, providing our clients with the comfort of having recognised experts across more than 75 countries worldwide.
+First Law International is an Elite Global network (as ranked by Chambers & Partners Global).

 To invest in New Zealand’s sensitive land and significant business assets, overseas investors must get consent and approval through the Overseas Investment Office (OIO).
 Investors who need consent:

 - generally aren’t New Zealand citizens or are people who don’t ordinarily live here